 While circling around the market at least once to preview all the goods, I desired to eat something homemade, something I could enjoy in the moment.
 I asked about the ingredients first then settled on a round, freshly made blackberry pastry that had a bread dough on the outside and a Danish style cheese in the middle, dotted with three dark blue berries.
 The bakers of Bennison’s Bakery, located in Evanston, IL have my vote for truly fresh and delicious pastries.
 The breads looked incredible, too.

 We wanted to support the farmers and purchase at least one fresh, locally grown product.
-My husband remembered he wanted to try Honey Crisp apples after a co-worker suggested they were sweet, delicious and worth an effort to find.
+I wanted to try Honey Crisp apples after a friend suggested they were sweet, delicious and worth an effort to find.
 It only took a few seconds to see a basket full of them at a nearby stall where we munched on a sample and then whisked away our own.
 They weren’t as sweet as we expected, so a mental note to myself said I would sweeten them up in an apple pie, perfect for the dessert needed for a lunch invitation the next day.

 Below is the recipe for my Honey Crisp Apple Pie.
 It’s a combination of pie recipes I’ve read- off the back of Trader Joe’s pie crusts boxes, magazine clippings, online tips.
 In the end, it was really one of the thickest, richest apple pies I’d ever made—and we finally sweetened up the Honey Crisp Apples in the process.
 Enjoy!